Cosmic39/NexusNode/README.md

 ### Step 8 — Press EN on the Board to reboot it

-On the Board To reboot it and Wit 20 sec to let it auto connect.
+On the Board To reboot it and Wait 20 sec to let it auto connect.

 ```bash
 python app.py